 State the maximum length of the interview and that the Committee is timing the interview and will provide notice of time running short.

 State that questions or clarification can be asked for at any time during the interview.

+State that notes may be used during the interview.

 At the conclusion of the interview, the Hiring Committee shall:

-Provide the applicant the opportunity to ask questions or make any additional comments.
+Provide the applicant the opportunity to ask questions or make any additional comments if time permits.

-State that the applicant may direct any further questions to the Hiring Committee Chair.
+State that the applicant may direct any further questions to the Hiring Committee Chair and provide means of contact.

 Outline the means of appeal or contact if there are any concerns with the interview process as outlined in Section B.12.